Bloc/swiftris-checkpoints/02-adding-assets.md

 +}
 ```

-SpriteKit is based on OpenGL and therefore its coordinate system is opposite to iOS' native cocoa coordinates. `0, 0` in SpriteKit is the bottom-left corner.
-Swiftris will be drawn from the top down so therefore we anchor our game in the top-left corner of the screen: `0, 1.0`.
+OpenGL powers SpriteKit so its coordinate system is opposite to iOS' native Cocoa coordinates. `(0, 0)` in SpriteKit is the bottom-left corner.
+We will draw Swiftris from the top down so we anchor our game in the top-left corner of the screen: `(0, 1.0)`.
 We then create an `SKSpriteNode` capable of representing our background image and we add it to the scene.

->`background` is the variable's name, its type is inferred to be that of `SKSpriteNode` and the keyword `let` indicates that it can not be re-assigned. `let` is akin to Java's `final`.
+>`background` is the variable's name, Swift infers its type to be that of `SKSpriteNode` and the keyword `let` indicates that it can not be re-assigned. `let` is akin to Java's `final`.

 ```objc(GameViewController.swift)
 +var scene: GameScene!